kristinemlarson/gnssIR_python/README.md

-# gnssIR_lomb.py, rinex2snr.py, and wrapper_quickLook.py
+# gnssIR_lomb.py, rinex2snr.py, and quickLook.py

-gnssIR_lomb.py computes reflector heights (RH) fairly automatically. rinex2snr.py translates the RINEX files into SNR files, which are fed into gnssIR_lomb.py wrapper_quickLook.py will try to give you a quick assessment of a file wihtout dealing with the details associated with gnssIR_lomb.py.
+gnssIR_lomb.py computes reflector heights (RH) from GNSS data.

+rinex2snr.py translates the RINEX files into SNR files, which are fed into gnssIR_lomb.py

+quickLook.py will try to give you a quick assessment of a file wihtout dealing with the details associated with gnssIR_lomb.py.
-Some things to know:

-I only support python3.
+Other things to know: I only support python3.
 The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).